Muts256/SIEM_Wazuh/README.md

 ## Installation and Configuration of Wazuh

 Wazuh is an open-source tool for Security Information and Event Management (SIEM) used by many organizations to ensure a secure environment.
 This demonstration goes through the setup as well as the configuration of File Integrity Management (FIM)  to detect creations, modifications, and alterations of the monitored file system

-  Summary:
-    - To enhance the analyst's practical skills using SIEM- Wazuh.
+### Objective:
   - Installation and configuration of Wazuh
   - Detect modification of files on the system by configuring File Integrity Monitoring (FIM)
+  - To enhance the analyst's practical skills using SIEM- Wazuh.

-  Tools & Technologies:
+### Tools & Technologies:
   - Wazuh SIEM

-  Lessons Learned
+### Lessons Learned
   - Installation  of Wazuh, configuration of the rules
   - Configuration to monitor file modification
   - Installing agents on client devices

   [PDF](https://github.com/Muts256/SIEM_Wazuh/blob/main/Wazuh%20Documentation.pdf)